 Culture Shock in Taiwan

 Expats should expect some degree of culture shock in Taiwan.
-Simple tasks and comforts that are taken for granted in an expat’s home country are not as easy when a person doesn’t speak or read the local language.
+Simple tasks and comforts that are taken for granted in an expat’s home country aren't as easy when a person doesn’t speak or read the local language.

-Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen and their frustrations will ease.
+Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen and their frustrations should ease.

 Language barrier in Taiwan